-First-time applicants are degree-seeking students who, at the time of application, have not yet successfully completed at least 24 credit hours of college-level course work after high school graduation.
-For these students, CSU Pueblo will use several indicators to determine a student’s admissibility, including test scores, high school GPA, and rigor.
+First-time applicants are degree-seeking students who, at the time of application, have not yet completed college-level course work after high school graduation (not including the summer immediately following graduation).
+For these students, CSU Pueblo will use several indicators to determine a student’s admissibility, including high school GPA, rigor, and test scores (if provided).

-Included below is a more information about each of these indicators, along with the middle 50% GPA and test score ranges for students admitted for Fall 2019.
+Included below is more information about each of these indicators, along with the middle 50% GPA and test score ranges for students admitted for the Fall semester.
 Many students who have test scores or GPAs outside of those ranges will still be admitted.
 These ranges are meant to help students see what CSU Pueblo is considering, but are not strict requirements that must be met.

 GPA Indicator: 2.96-3.86

 In general, students must have at least a 2.0 to be considered for admission.
 While there are some exceptions, they are reserved for students with extenuating circumstances.

 While CSU Pueblo will consider other indicators of rigor, it is recommended that students complete the following requirements:

 - English (4)

 - Mathematics (4)

 - Social Science (3)

 - World Language (1)